 Satellite internet transfers internet signals from a base station to a satellite to a receiver at your home.
 Because all your information must travel such a long distance both ways, satellite internet can have very high latency compared to other types of internet, which slows things down.

 DSL internet uses phone lines to carry data.
-Because the infrastructure is usually a little older, it can’t handle the same amount of bandwidth as a newer connection like fiber.
+It can’t handle the same amount of bandwidth as cable or fiber.
 DSL internet tops out at just over 100 Mbps, and its electrical signals tend to degrade in quality over long distances.

 Fiber-optic internet is one of the newest types of internet, and it’s the best wired connection you can get.
-Fiber uses LED or laser pulses to send your internet data, so it has lower latency than other internet types as a whole.
-It can also carry much more bandwidth than cable or DSL, offering speeds up to 2,000 Mbps.
-It’s less prone to network congestion and can offer equally high download and upload speeds.
+Fiber uses light pulses to send your internet data, so it has lower latency than other internet types as a whole.
+It can also carry much more bandwidth than cable or DSL, offering speeds up to 5,000 Mbps.
+It’s less prone to network congestion and offers equally high download and upload speeds.

 Overall, DSL and cable are the most common internet types while fiber is newer but scarce.
 Satellite is best for rural areas where the other three types can’t reach.